-Students' ability to sustain a role is usually linked to their commitment to the drama and to the particular role which they have chosen to adopt.
-It is often reflected in their purposeful use of language in role.
-This means that as students become more comfortable working in role, they are able to formulate what they want to say and to communicate their intended ideas in such a way as to give authenticity to the situation.
+The ability to sustain belief in the dramatic situation and the student's level of commitment to role are closely linked.
+As their level of commitment to the drama increases, students will begin to respond more consistently to the situation in one role, or they may choose to initiate new roles in which they are more comfortable or which they deem more suitable to the situation.
+In either case, they will begin to extend their use of language, so that when they have opportunities to speak and write in role, either to express new ideas or to reflect upon the work, their use of language is purposeful and appropriate to the context provided by the drama.
+This means that as students become more comfortable working in role, they will be able not only to formulate what they want to say and to communicate their intended ideas. but they will be able to do so in such a way as to give authenticity to the situation.
 For example, villagers who wish to take their concerns about a fire-breathing dragon who is destroying their crops to their king and queen, may well petition their royal highnesses in language which is reminiscent of medieval times.
 It is important for the teacher to remember, however, that not all students will express belief in the role in the same way.
 Therefore, a drama must offer them a variety of strategies through which to express their ideas, particularly their reflective ones.

 While young children are expected to act "as if" or, in other words, to assume roles within their dramas, they are not expected, as is the actor, to develop and portray complete interpretations of character.
-In drama at the elementary level, the main concern is with "the quality of thinking and feeling" (the internal actions which the drama evokes) rather than with the external actions of speaking and doing.
-It is far more important, for example, for a student to experience a sense of what it feels like to be an elderly person who must evacuate her home (whether the threat be a dragon or a spill of toxic wastes), or to consider how best she will make her feelings known to the authorities (whether they be feudal lords or members of parliament), than to be able to look, move and speak like an old woman.
-Evaluation
+In drama at the elementary level, our main concern is with "the quality of thinking and feeling" (the internal actions which the drama evokes) rather that with the external actions of speaking and doing.
+It is far more important, for example, for a student to experience a sense of what it feels like to be an elderly person who must evacuate her home (whether the threat be a dragon or a spill of toxic wastes), or to consider how best she will make her feelings known to the authorities (whether they be feudal lords or members of parliament), than to be able to look, move, and speak like an old woman.